MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/credential-guard/credential-guard-known-issues.md

 # Windows Defender Credential Guard: Known issues

 **Applies to**
 - Windows 10
+- Windows 11
 - Windows Server 2016
 - Windows Server 2019

 Windows Defender Credential Guard has certain application requirements.
 Windows Defender Credential Guard blocks specific authentication capabilities.
 Therefore applications that require such capabilities will not function when it is enabled.
 For further information, see [Application requirements](/windows/access-protection/credential-guard/credential-guard-requirements#application-requirements).